brain-murphy/bootcamp-ionic-chat/README.md

 # Ionic Chat
 ### GT CoC Software Development Bootcamp
-Ionic implementation of the GT CoC software development bootcamp application.
+Ionic implementation of the GT CoC Software Development Bootcamp application.

 ## Installation
 You will need to install Node.js, Cordova, Ionic, and Gulp